 View a summary of the current California scorpionfish regulations.

-Ocean whitefish are prohibited during a rockfish closure to prevent the incidental take (bycatch) of depleted species of rockfish (namely bocaccio).
+Ocean whitefish are prohibited during a rockfish closure to prevent the incidental take (bycatch) of depleted species of rockfish.
 Data shows that these species are often taken by sport fishermen in conjunction with one another.

-This is due to the similarity of appearance between whitefish and bass (barred sand bass and kelp bass) fillets, in order to prevent dishonest anglers from taking short bass (minimum size limit is 12 inches), filleting them and then claiming they are whitefish fillets.
-If you catch and choose to keep an ocean whitefish that may not meet the minimum fillet length (6 inches) once it is filleted, the best advice to avoid running into this problem is to keep the fish whole, or gutted, until you get home and prepare the fish for eating.
+This is due to the similarity of appearance between whitefish and bass (barred sand bass and kelp bass) fillets, to prevent dishonest anglers from taking undersized bass (minimum size limit is 14 inches total length), filleting them on the vessel and then claiming they are whitefish fillets.
+If you catch and choose to keep an ocean whitefish that may not meet the minimum fillet length (6½ inches) once it is filleted, the best advice to avoid running into this problem is to keep the fish whole, or gutted, until you get home and then prepare the fish for eating.

 The general bag and possession limit of Section 27.60 states that no more than 20 finfish in combination of all species with not more than 10 of any one species, may be taken or possessed by any one person.
 Within this general bag limit of 20 fish with not more than 10 of any one species, special sublimits apply to many species.
 There are also many species that have no bag or possession limit.
 Refer to the ocean sport fishing regulations for complete information.